eulphean/Three-Ecologies/README.md

 # Three-Ecologies
  This project was developed as part of a commission by the artist [Jaclyn Jacunski](https://jaclynjacunski.com/home.html) for the 2019 Terrain Biennial in Chicago.
-Amay was engaged to create an interactive real-time live-streaming project, which showed the entire text called Three Ecologies by Felix Guattari as subtitles on top of the work.
+Amay was engaged to create an interactive real-time live-streaming project, which showed the entire text called Three Ecologies by Felix Guattari as subtitles on top of the on-going live-stream.